Now that’s a tough question.

 My favourite in this context is Belvedere, simply for the view across the lake toward Upper Belvedere palace.

 A close second is the Schönbrunn market, which sits just in front of the magnificent Habsburg summer palace.
-A rather handsome location, and the piped-in classical music adds a subtle historical touch to the atmosphere.

 (The Christkindlmarkt occupies the square in front of the Rathaus)

-The two markets bordering the central Ring boulevard both enjoy a more-than-decent imperial backdrop:
+The two markets bordering the central Ring boulevard both enjoy a more-than-decent Imperial backdrop:

 - The market on Maria-Theresien-Platz square has two gorgeous 19th-century museum buildings, the Burgtor gates and the Museumsquartier complex around it (with a large monument to Empress Maria Theresa as a centrepiece)

-Shopping for unusual gifts?
+Want unusual gifts?

 (The Art Advent market on Karlsplatz remains unbeaten for product diversity and quality)

 - The stalls on Karlsplatz only sell products they’ve made themselves and must pass a jury-based quality test.
-So the market has a justified reputation for fine, original (and often a little unusual) handmade items; many art and design studios have booths here as well
+So the market has a justified reputation for fine, original (and often a little unusual) handmade items; art and design studios have booths here as well

 (Ceramic decorations at the Christmas market on Karlsplatz)